88markus88/ESP32_ePaper_Barograph/README.md

 - automatic adjustment of display with independent scales for all 3 measured paramters
 - Time scale can be switched "on the fly" between 21/36/72 hours, while retaining the data that fit into the newly selected time scale
 - Tendency display (symbols and numeric) for all 3 measured parameters
+- Buzzer can be added, to enable audible alert for large pressure changes and feedback when changing parameters via bluetooth
 - Offset for altitude of observation can be enabled and adjusted
 - Settings, after activation with button, via bluetooth
 - 3D printed housing